dans98/gLapse/README.md

     M291 P"gLapseCapture" S2
     ```
 #### Basic Usage Example
-- Place this line in the start-up G-code of a print you want to capture a timelapse of.
+- Place this line in the start-up G-code of a print you want to capture a time lapse of.
     ```
     M291 p"gLapseInitialize" S2
     ```